Chung-Jansen Syndrome is named after the two doctors/researchers who have been conducting separate research into this

 For more information, please visit amc.nl

-Dr. Wendy Chung’s lab is at Colombia University Medical Center in New York City.
+Dr. Wendy Chung’s lab is at Columbia University Medical Center in New York City.
 She did a study on the syndrome in both 2016 and 2018/19 and published two articles:

 There is currently a study on the syndrome in which patients with the syndrome can register for participation.

-For more information about this study you can send an email to
+For futher information and registration you can send an email to: